michael-schw/Abaqus-UMAT-Cpp-Subroutine/README.md

 # Abaqus-UMAT-C++-subroutine

-The Requirements are MSVS and an Intel Compiler and the procedure can be found here: https://www.youtube.com/watch?v=T3hAV8gfnec.
+The Requirements are MSVS and an Intel Compiler.
+The procedure can be found here: https://www.youtube.com/watch?v=T3hAV8gfnec.
 Shoutout to him.

 First: Compilation of the cpp-file
 You need MSVS to create a object-file in the MSVS Terminal.
 The Compilation Flags can be found in the win86_64 file from Abaqus.